 If you are looking for a laminate floor that provides character and a traditional feel, then consider a design with lots of colour variation and a pronounced bevel between each plank.
 For a more contemporary look, go for a more consistent tone and a less defined bevel, or none at all, between each board.
 You can find more information about how to get your look just right in our Inspiration Centre.

 Living with Laminate Flooring

-While tough, laminate flooring can be scratched and a good repair can be difficult, so make sure you use a good quality doormat at entrances to trap dirt and grit. make sure you can your mat regularly to get rid of dirt and keep your floor looking its best!
+While tough, laminate flooring can be scratched and a good repair can be difficult, so make sure you use a good quality doormat at entrances to trap dirt and grit.
+Make sure you clean your mat regularly to get rid of dirt and keep your floor looking its best!

 All laminate floors should be used alongside a suitable sound reducing underlay as this makes a huge difference, making the floor sound more natural and helping to deaden the sound of footsteps.
 We've a full range of sound reducing underlays in our accessories section or call one of our Personal Flooring Experts on 02476 012 840 who will be able to help you on the right underlay for your project.

 Laminate flooring is really easy to look after, just needing regular vacuuming and mopping to keep it looking great.
 Most quality laminate floors feature an anti-static coating that will stop dirt clinging to the surface, making it even easier to get rid.
 That said, stubborn scuffs and marks may need treating with a specialist spot cleaner.
 Spills should be cleaned up quickly, but thanks to the impervious resin top surface, laminate is really difficult to stain so makes a great choice for kitchens and dining rooms.